Topological Quantum Computation on Supersymmetric Spin Chains

 There are several physical realizations where these anyons are thought to exist, like Ryberg atoms, fractional quantum Hall systems and parafermionic models, among others \cite{djuric2017fibonacci,lesanovsky2012interacting,mong2017fibonacci,vaezi2014fibonacci,stoudenmire2015assembling}.
 While it is experimentally feasible to realize these systems, there have been theoretical challenges \cite{chandran2020absence}.
 More formally, anyonic systems are also seen via Temperley-Lieb recoupling theories and spin networks \cite{kauffman1994temperley,kauffman2006spin,kauffman2007q,kauffman2008fibonacci,marzuoli2005computing, https://doi.org/10.48550/arxiv.1604.06429}, which we will use in this paper.

 The scope of this paper is to approach the anyonic systems above from a novel prospective, the one of supersymmetry algebras realized on spin chains.
 Many lattice models have a continuum limit that possess supersymmetry, some examples being the tricritical Ising model and Ashkin-Teller models at special values of the coupling constants \cite{Friedan:1984rv,Qiu:1986if,Yang:1987bj,Yang:1987mf}.
-This has lead to a search for models with supercharges satisfying the supersymmetry algebra on one-dimensional lattices.
+Moreover well studied spin chains like the $XXX$, and $XXZ$ models can be generated using dynamical lattice supercharges \cite{Yang2004NonlocalSS, Matsui2015DynamicalSO, Matsui2016SpinonEI}.
+All this has lead to a search for models with supercharges satisfying the supersymmetry algebra on one-dimensional lattices or models with explicit lattice supersymmetry.
 The first known example of such models is by Hermann Nicolai \cite{nicolai1976supersymmetry}.
 Then there is also a class of lattice models called the $\mathcal{M}_k$ models, see \cite{fendley2003lattice,fendley2003lattice1, hagendorf2013spin,fokkema2017m,Hagendorf_2012}.
 In general these models have an extensive ground state degeneracy, with exponentially growing numbers of states being the common trend more often than not \cite{huijse2010supersymmetric,katsura2017characterization,la2018ground,sannomiya2017supersymmetry,Moriya2018SupersymmetryBF,Fendley_2011}.